suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 - If all authorized recipients have access to the KEK, a single COSE\_recipient structure contains the encrypted CEK.

-- If recipients have different KEKs, then the COSE\_recipient structure may contain the same CEK encrypted with many different KEKs.
-The benefit of this approach is that the firmware image is encrypted only once with the CEK while the authorized recipients still need to use their individual KEKs to obtain the plaintext.
+- If recipients have different KEKs, then multiple COSE\_recipient structures are included but only a single CEK is used.
+Each COSE\_recipient structure contains the CEK encrypted with the KEKs appropriate for the recipient.
+The benefit of this approach is that the firmware image is encrypted only once with the CEK while there is no sharing of the KEK.
+Hence, authorized recipients still use their individual KEKs to decrypt the CEK and to subsequently obtain the plaintext firmware.

-- The last option is to use different CEKs encrypted with KEKs of the authorized recipients.
+- The third option is to use different CEKs encrypted with KEKs of the authorized recipients.
 This is appropriate when no benefits can be gained from encrypting and transmitting firmware images only once.
 For example, firmware images may contain information unique to a device instance.